Flo1314/ViscoelasticSimulationCases/README.md

 # ViscoelasticSimulationCases
 This repository is used to store different Openfoam/Rheotool cases for viscoelastic simulations.

-The current base case is the 2D Newtonian 4:1 contraction.
+The current base case is the 2D Newtonian 4:1 contraction (to be extended in future).

-0/ contains the initial flow variables and field data constant/ contains (constitutive) properties such as the values for rho, eta and lambda system/ contians the mesh, timestep size, endtimestep, FV discretization schemes and solvers
+## Directory structure
+0/
+	p     - defines the dimension of p, its initial field values and boundary 		        conditions tau   - defines the dimension of tau, its initial field values and boundary 		        conditions theta - defines the dimension of theta, its initial field values and boundary 		        conditions U     - defines the dimension of U, its initial field values and boundary 		        conditions

+constant/
+	constitutiveProperties - defines dimension and values of rho, eta, etaP and 		                         lambda, a stabilization method for coulping and

+system/
+	blockMeshDict - defines the whole mesh and boundary conditions for different 	   	                patches controlDict   - defines startTime, endTime, etc.
+	fvSchemes     - defines FV discretization schemes (ddt Schemes, grad Schemes, 		                div schemes, interpolation schemes etc.) fvSolution    - defines system solvers (including maxiteration, tolerance), 		                preconditioner and coupling algorithms

+## Usefull commands
-Use ./Allrun to start the whole simulation at once.
+./Allrun   - starts the whole simulation at once.
-Use ./Allclean, to remove all (from ./Allrun generated) data, to get a clean repository again.
-Use paraFoam to view the results in paraview.
-Use foamToVTK to generate VTK data files to store or share the data after computation.
+./Allclean - removes all (from ./Allrun generated) data, to get a clean repository again. paraFoam   - opens results in paraview. foamToVTK  - generates VTK-files to easily store or share the data after computation.

+*all commands to be called from the toplevel directory.